The Bitwarden Blog

 Ready to get started on your secrets management journey?
 Choose the end-to-end encrypted and open source secrets manager trusted by teams and businesses of all sizes to secure their critical secrets, Bitwarden Secrets Manager.

 Bitwarden Secrets Manager offers predictable pricing and unlimited secret storage on any plan.
-To test out all the business functionality that Bitwarden Secrets Manager has to offer, contact sales for a free 7-day trial.
-To get started right away, create a free account.
+To test out all the business functionality that Bitwarden Secrets Manager has to offer, sign up for free or opt for a 7-day business trial to explore all the enterprise features Bitwarden Secrets Manager has to offer.
+You can also contact sales for a personalized consultation.

 Developers